Programs and Degrees Offered

 Financial aid information

 Students choose Carleton not only for our top-notch academics, but also for our rich extracurricular opportunities.
-Every year begins with the student organizations fair, an opportunity to meet with representatives from Model UN, the Aikido club, the Carletonian (our weekly student newspaper), a cappella groups, and hundreds of other clubs on campus.
+Every year begins with the student organizations fair, an opportunity to meet with representatives from hundreds of campus clubs and organizations.

-Civic engagement is a key part of our community, and you'll find service opportunities galore through various organizations as well as through some of your class projects.
+Civic engagement is a key part of our community, and you'll find service opportunities galore through various organizations as well as through some of your class projects, typically organized through the Center for Community and Civic Engagement.

 - 34 student hobby groups